ChinmayAgarwal3/indigo/_posts/2019-04-28-human-society-purpose-blog.markdown

 People are capable of extreme transformation, however evil is compulsive behaviour, they cannot be transformed and must be killed and destroyed for greater good.
 Blood must be taken on your hands because you are the ones who can take it.

 Choose to be a "good" sociopath, like Sherlock Holmes, have cognitive empathy, know and understand others and be generous and help them.
 When you have so, you can also judge the true nature of others and their malevolence.
 Create certain tests to judge a person’s character, maturity, empathy and motives.

-Complete this with Bhagwat Gita as moral guidelines, Shiv sutras as spiritual guidance and Yoga Sutras as self discipline and kriya yoga burden guidance.

 This is should be your social-perspective of this world based on evolutionary-biology, multi religious value systems, psychology.
 This is your core, with conviction and wisdom, clarity and understanding.